91st-Aux-Team/MRC-Mission-Files/CONTRIBUTING.md

 We appreciate your interest in contributing to the 91st MRC Clone Wars Unit Arma 3 Mission Files repository!
 Your contributions help us improve the missions and enhance the experience for all our players.
 Here's a step-by-step guide to get you started:

+## Git & GitHub Setup

+If you haven't already, you'll need to set up Git and GitHub on your computer.
+Follow the instructions in [GIT_SETUP.md](GIT_SETUP.md) to get started.

 ## Cloning the Repository